jamescook/layabout/README.md

 ### Usage

 ```
+Layabout.say('hello world', '#random',
-Layabout.say('hello world', '#random')              # Posts a message via Chat API
+  username: 'Annoying bot')                         # Posts a message via Chat API as 'Annoying Bot'
 Layabout.say_with_webhook('howdy', 'special-token') # Posts a message using a incoming webhook
 Layabout.join('#random')                            # Join a channel.
 You may also use a channel ID here
 Layabout.leave('C234546')                           # Leave a channel by ID.
 Channel name does not work here
 Layabout.upload('/path/to/a/silly.gif', 'C234546')  # Upload a file.
 You must specify the channel ID ...